groupdocs-classification-cloud/GroupDocs.Classification-Products/english/classification/net/_index.md

     more_feature:
       # more_feature_loop
       - title: "Supported Types of Taxonomy"
         content: "GroupDocs.Classification Cloud SDK for .NET performs classification based on four types of Taxonomies.
 The raw text or document classification is done as per IAB-2, Document, Sentiment, or Sentiment3 taxonomies.
-Following example shows how to classify raw text based on IAB-2 taxonomy using SDK:‎‎"
+Following example shows how to classify raw text based on IAB-2 taxonomy using SDK:"

       # more_feature_loop
       - title: "Get document page as responsive HTML - .NET"